The Amarna - a tail of Two Times © Robert Cole 2024

 Scenario One: Becoming ever more involved, he reverts to his early house name, Moses sometime around 1334BCE blows off the whole Egyptian Royal House and takes his people to the Hyksos lands in the Nile Isthmus.
 He is absent from view, some 32 years, through the time of Horemheb.
 He returns an old man, with his Cobra Staff to regain the throne from Horemheb's assistant, Ramesses (I), who inherited when the childless Horemeb died.

-interceding before Horemheb and allowing the Amarna to fall.
 Ay is the political figure, Horemheb, the General who bides his time.
-Akhenaten was forced to flee.
-Tut and Ankh-S-Amun are raised, Tut dies, The older Aye, again retains the Royal House by marrying Ankh-S-Amun.
+Tut (son of Younger Lady) and Ankh-S-Amun are raised.
+When Tut dies, his widow is the only remaining Royal who then entreats the Hittites for marriage.
+Horemheb murders her Hittite suitor but Ankh-S-Amun stalemates by marrying 70 year old Ay to retain the Royal House.
 In four years, Horemheb becomes Pharaoh and expunges the Aten Cult from history.

-On Horemheb's death, the old Moses fails in a last ditch effort to regain the throne from Horemheb's successor, Ramesses (I) and leads his people toward the Jordon River.
+On Horemheb's death, the old Moses fails his last ditch effort to regain the throne from Horemheb's successor, Ramesses (I) and leads his people toward the Jordon River.

 The Egyptians called him Akhenaten, the Jews, Moses.